beersbr/ludum_dare_38/README.md

 # ludum_dare_38
 Ludum Dare 38 A small world

+##

+Move with WASD

+look around with middle mouse button and dragging

+dont get bumped... get to the top of the tower

+## STUFF
 We have a way to draw tiles now.

 We should probably create entities for each tile in the level object.
 The level object then just becomes a data holder.
 We probably want an entity to have an attachement to a tile.
 I would probably just keep it simple and add a flag to the entity struct that says "is_tile" and just add all the tile stuff to the entity.
 Then we can just do simple asks and keep our data SUPER flat.